YingCGooi/contact-manager-js/README.md

 npm install
 ```

-To spin up the server, make sure that there are no other servers listening at `localhost:3000` and then run:
+To run the server, make sure that there are no other servers listening at `localhost:3000` and then run:
 ```
 npm start
 ```

-Navigate to `localhost:3000` to run the application.
+Navigate to `localhost:3000` and start playing with the app!

 ### Server
 The server is built with Node/Express API Server.
 Navigating to `/doc` will list all available REST API endpoints.
 The client `application.js` uses these endpoints to perform CRUD actions.
 The response data is then used to render the application view in `index.html`.